 By the middle of the 1930s the British decided to start using flying boast for their international flights.
 Australia feared that this would undermine Qantas who had to rely on land-based planes to service their fast country.
 This finally resulted in Australia granting the necessary aviation licences to the Dutch much to the chagrin of the British.
 Slowly Australia stated to take greater control of its own foreign affairs.

-The first regular air mail/passengers flight for Australia left Schipol Airport on 28 June 1938 and followed the above-mentioned established route to Batavia using a DC 3 aircraft.
+The first regular air mail/passengers flight for Australia left Schipol Airport on 28 June 1938 and followed the above-mentioned established route to Batavia.
+No longer using the timber built Fokkers, but the metal based planes such as the a DC 3 aircraft.

 The Batavia – Sydney section was also like the one from 1931 and was operated by KNILM using a Lockheed Super Electra.
 The air mail then left Batavia on 3 July 1938 and arrived via Brisbane in Sydney on 5 July.